Super Auto Pets: Arena Mode

 The game consists of multiple turns which have two phases, the preparation phase and the battle phase.

 During the preparation phase, players manage their team before going into the battle phase by buying new pets, feeding them food, increasing their level, and switching the positions of the pets from left to right.
 Players have 10 gold at the start of each preparation phase, which are used to buy pets, food, and to refresh their shop.
 Players can gain gold by selling pets or by using the abilities of pets with gold-generating abilities.
 The players can spend as much time as they want in this phase.

 The battle phase begins after the player has finished the preparation phase.
 In this phase, the pets battle each other automatically without player control.
 The pet in the right-most slot of player's team fights the pet on the left-most slot on the opponent team.
 When a pet faints, the pet in the right-most slot of the team takes the place of the fainted pet.
 This repeats until one or both of the teams has no pets left, at which point the turn results in a win, loss, or draw.
 If the player wins, they receive a trophy.
 If they lose, they lose a life point (the number of trophies remains the same).
 If they draw, their life points and trophies remain unchanged.
 On turn 3, if a player has lost a life point in the previous 2 turns, they regain one life point.
 The player wins the game when they obtain 10 trophies.

-Every two turns, players advance a tier, giving them access to more pets and food, which are generally better than the previous.
+Every two turns, players advance a tier, giving them access to pets and food a tier above, which are generally better than the previous.
 Players begin at tier 1 and advance until tier 6, where they will no longer advance in tiers.

 Players battle against either, other players' teams, or AI-generated teams, if there are no players at that turn.
 All battles are performed asynchronously.